 Fran Lambert: Currently Senior Press Officer at Normandy Tourism, Fran is based in London and works closely with British and Irish journalists to promote Normandy as a destination.
-A self-confessed foodie, Fran enjoys writing about all her culinary experiences when on press trips, which will feature in the months to come on the Normandy Foodie blog.
-Highlights for Fran include dining at two of Normandy’s Michelin-starred restaurants and a gastronomic Segway tour of Caen.
+Fran enjoys writing about all her culinary experiences when on press trips, highlights of which include dining at three of Normandy’s Michelin-starred restaurants and taking a foodie-themed Segway tour of Caen.

 Ben Collier: Born in Brighton, Ben moved to Dieppe aged six and is proud of his Norman and British heritage, which comes in very handy in his job as Marketing Executive!
-Ben is also a keen photographer and recently helped launch Normandy Tourism’s English Instagram and Twitter accounts, which he keeps updated with stunning photos of the region.
+Ben is also a keen photographer and recently helped launch Normandy Tourism’s English Instagram and Twitter accounts.
 So far, Ben has written about La Min beer, coffee shops, brunch hot spots and herring festivals for the Normandy Foodie blog.

 Gillian Thornton: Gillian is widely known in the travel journalism industry as a France specialist.
 Particular interests include gastronomy, history, heritage, walking, nature and wildlife.
 Gillian is an active member of the British Guild of Travel Writers and has served on the Board since 2016.
 Regular commissions include Women’s Weekly, France Today, Voyage and Silver Travel Advisor.
 To read more of Gillian’s work, visit her website.

-William Crossley: Freelance travel writer and fervent Francophile William writes regularly for the Oxford Times and was pleased to accompany Normandy Tourism on its annual Normandy Foodie group press trip in 2016, where he enjoyed savouring all that the region has to offer, from saffron and cider to cheese and black pudding!
+William Crossley: Freelance travel writer and fervent Francophile William writes regularly for the Oxford Times and was pleased to accompany Normandy Tourism on its annual Normandy Foodie group press trip in 2016, where he particularly enjoyed sampling saffron, cider, cheese and black pudding!
 To read more about William on his travels, visit the Oxford Times website.

-Sévérine Frères: Originally from Caen, social media guru and Normandy native Sévérine moved to Évreux in 2015 to work for Normandy Tourism, where she heads up all things Facebook, Twitter and Instagram as well as adwords campaigns and website stats.
-Like most French people, Sévérine is a fan of good food (une gourmande) as they say in France), and can’t wait to share her favourite aspects of Norman cuisine with the world, so keep an eye out for her next post on the Normandy Foodie blog!
+Sévérine Frères: Originally from Caen, social media guru and Normandy native Sévérine moved to Évreux in 2015 to work for Normandy Tourism, where she heads up all things Facebook, Twitter and Instagram.
+Like most French people, Sévérine is a foodie (gourmande in French), and can’t wait to share her favourite aspects of Norman cuisine with the world, so keep an eye out for her posts on the blog.

-Marie Buchet: Born in Caen, Marie is a top Normandy ambassador for anyone curious about Norman food.
-Always ready to share her love of the region with the world, Marie cares passionately about small-scale producers and the importance of food transparency.
-She enjoys visiting local schools to teach pupils about Norman gastronomy, and has been to many a food festival in her time!
+Marie Buchet: Born in Caen, Marie is a top ambassador for anyone curious about Normandy cuisine.
+Always ready to share her love of the region with the world, Marie cares passionately about small-scale producers and the importance of food transparency, and has been to many a food festival in her time!
 Marie spent the summer of 2017 working for Normandy Tourism in London as a trainee.

-For more information on food and drink in Normandy, visit the Normandy Tourism website.
+For more on food and drink in Normandy, visit the Normandy Tourism website.

 Cover photo © Rougereau / IRQUA-Normandie